 - Audioguide not included but available at the ticket office in the following languages: EN, IT, ES, FR, DE, JA

-- Swap your smartphone voucher for a printed ticket at the museum ticket office
+Swap your smartphone voucher for a printed ticket at the ticket office inside.

 - Nov - Feb: 08:15 - 16:30

-- Last entry is half hour before closing
+- Last admission is one hour before closing